-1) Businesses will be required to remind people to wear face coverings were this is a requirement and this will include their staff in relevant settings
+1) Businesses will be required to remind people to wear face coverings where this is a requirement and this will include their staff in relevant settings

 2) Preventing those who should be self-isolating from attending workplaces

-A further change, again effective from 28 September, puts the onus on employers to prevent workers and agency workers who should be self-isolating from coming into the workplace.
-Where a self- isolating agency worker is aware of the requirement to self-isolate, the employer must not knowingly allow the worker or self-isolating agency worker to attend any place other than the designated place, during an isolation period, for any purpose related to the worker’s or self- isolating agency worker’s employment.
+A further change, effective from 28 September 2020, puts the onus on employers to prevent workers and agency workers who should be self-isolating from coming into the workplace.
+Where a self-isolating agency worker is aware of the requirement to self-isolate, the employer must not knowingly allow the worker or self-isolating agency worker to attend any place other than the designated place, during an isolation period, for any purpose related to the worker’s or self-isolating agency worker’s employment.